Scille/parsec-cloud/docs/rfcs/old/0019-investigate-using-http-sse-instead-of-websocket.md

 From [ISSUE-2358](https://github.com/Scille/parsec-cloud/issues/2358)

-Current websocket api doesn't support requests multiplexing (i.e. it works in a strict request/reply order), so the client has to deal with connection pool which is complex (and eat up more ressources than needed given we keep open multiple connections per client)
+Current websocket api doesn't support requests multiplexing (i.e. it works in a strict request/reply order), so the client has to deal with connection pool which is complex (and eat up more resources than needed given we keep open multiple connections per client)

 A low hanging fruit would be to modify the websocket api to support request multiplexing (typically by adding an id to each request).